 The joint venture agreements for the production licences include governance requirements for the operators.
 Petoro exercises its role through active participation in management committees and sub-committees on the basis of a prioritisation of available resources and where it can make a difference.
 Follow-up of the state’s equity interests in all joint ventures is incorporated in Petoro’s management system.

 By exercising its supervisory duty, Petoro will contribute to continuous improvement of HSE results for fields and facilities where Petoro is a licensee.
-The Petroleum Safety Authority Norway’s annual analysis of the risk level on the Norwegian shelf is used as a basis for Petoro’s prioritisations, and in 2017, the company therefore aimed particular focus on robustness in organisational and operational barriers in the prevention of major accidents.
-Petoro has emphasised learning from investigations of serious incidents across licenses, and carrying out major accident workshops as an important part of the licenses’ safety work.
+The Petroleum Safety Authority Norway’s annual topic for safety work and analysis of the risk level on the Norwegian shelf will be used as a basis for Petoro’s prioritisations.
+In 2018, Petoro continued its emphasis on learning from investigations of serious incidents across licenses, and carrying out major accident workshops as an important part of the licenses’ safety work.
+The company has devoted particular attention to major accident risk within drilling and wells.
 Petoro participates every year in HSE management inspections on selected fields and installations.

 Petoro exercises its activities in a sustainable manner which minimises negative impact on nature and the environment.